 View of the cursed village

 Located 18 km away from Jaisalmer, the way to desert Kuldhara village is known as the ghost village.
-Lying abandoned from the past few centuries, this village has no signs of human life and is also known as one of the haunted places in Rajasthan.
+Lying abandoned for the past few centuries, this village has no signs of human life and is also known as one of the haunted places in Rajasthan.
 A clan of eighty-five villages, Kuldhara was once inhabited by the Paliwal Brahmins, but due to some adverse happenings, the natives evacuated the village within a night.
 It is also said that while leaving the village, the villagers put a curse on it.
 According to the curse, anyone dwelling within the village will have to meet a fearful fate, death in the worst cases!
-(Read more : most-abandoned-haunted-place-in-india-kuldhara-village)
+(Read more : Kuldhara Village)

-7.Must Visit Desert Culture Centre and Museum:-
+7.Must-Visit Desert Culture Centre and Museum:-

-A must visit to this place reveals a lot about the people and their cultures of this region.
+A must visit this place reveals a lot about the people and their cultures of this region.
 Abundant with artefacts and items of cultural interest, the museum displays rare Rajasthani textiles, utensils, and weapons.
 There is also a collection of musical instruments which are rarely seen today.
 The museum displays ‘Karal’, an opium mixing box is one of the most popular attractions among the tourists.
 It is believed that the use of opium was common several centuries ago in Rajasthan where it was used as a substance to relax and rejuvenate.
 The museum also has some of the ancient scriptures written by ancient poets and litterateurs.

-8.Must try Rajasthani heritage food:-
+8.Must-try Rajasthani heritage food:-